THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 a.
 No ePHI is stored on the equipment (Certified by the Department Head)

-4. At the discretion of the UCHC Surplus Property Program Director, item(s) may be offered for sale to other Health Center and/or University departments prior to soliciting public bids.
+4. At the discretion of the UCH University Director of Logistics Management, item(s) may be offered for sale to other Health Center and/or University departments prior to soliciting public bids.

-5. In the event that the UCHC Surplus Property Program Director determines that no other Health Center and/or University departments have been identified as potential recipients of the item(s), the property will then be declared surplus to the University of Connecticut Health Center and bid approval will be granted.
-The UCHC Surplus Property Program Director may sell the surplus property by soliciting competitive bids.
+5. In the event that the UCH University Director of Logistics Management determines that no other Health Center and/or University departments have been identified as potential recipients of the item(s), the property will then be declared surplus to the University of Connecticut Health Center and bid approval will be granted.
+The UCH University Director of Logistics Management may sell the surplus property by soliciting competitive bids.
 Such sales will be the result of public notice in a minimum of three newspapers or a major newspaper with full State coverage, no less than ten (10) days prior to the scheduled sale.

 6. Proceeds from the sale will be deposited only in the pre-sale, approved account coding as indicated on Form IC-6 in the appropriate disposition area.

-7. Departments requesting the sale of surplus property will assume responsibility for advertising, handling or any other charges incurred by the UCHC Surplus Property Program.
+7. Departments requesting the sale of surplus property will assume responsibility for advertising, handling or any other charges incurred by the UCH Surplus Property Program.

 M. Equipment Retirement (Cannibalize)